-- Operational loss < 1,200 litres Marine gas oil - 75 tones HFO - Worst case loss of road tanker 25 tones HFO - Spill during waste oil discharge.
+- Operational loss < 1,200 litres Marine gas oil - 75 tonnes FO - Worst case loss of road tanker 25 tones FO - Spill during waste oil discharge.
 Waste oil is discharged by vessels under the Merchant Shipping (Port Waste Reception Facilities) Regulations 1997 (SI No3018).
-There is a Port Waste Management Plan in operation. - There are three bunded fuel tanks located within the Port.
-They are located adjacent to the Camperdown Dock in 'Q' Shed and holds 4.0m; the Engineering Workshop and holds 4.0m; the Tidal Basin holds 10.0m.
-The tanks are mainly used for fueling plant on site and are fueled by road tankers.
+There is a Port Waste Management Plan in operation. - There are two bunded fuel tanks located within the Port.
+They are located In the Engineering Workshop which holds 4.0m; the Tidal Basin holds 10.0m.
+The tanks are mainly used for fuelling plant on site and are fuelled by road tankers.